 Equine Assisted Learning (EAL) offers experiential communication, teambuilding, and personal growth experiences to individuals, groups, families, and corporations.
 Equine nonverbal communication, herd behavior demonstrate successful interaction as an example for human relationships.
 Equine Assisted Learning is a valuable component of corporate retreats, teachers and school personnel, church group activities, and family workshops.
 EAL is not psychotherapy and does not require facilitation by a licensed mental health professional.

 What do Equine Assisted Psychotherapy and Learning sessions look like?

 During a session individuals do activities with horses.
 These activities may include grooming, walking, building, creating, observing, or whatever is appropriate for the individual’s needs.
 Sessions are facilitated by two credentialed licensed professionals that support and observe the Human-Horse interactions.
 Throughout sessions individuals are given the opportunity to share what is happening for them and the horses in the moment.

 I am certified both as a psychotherapist and Equine Professional with Natural Lifemanship Model of EAP www.naturallifemanship.com and advanced trained in

 The cost per hour long session is $130.00, which covers the facility fee, use of the horses, as well as my fee and that of my co-therapist/horse professional.
 I do not bill insurance for EAP, but the same diagnostic and procedure codes are used for equine therapy as for traditional talk therapy, so you may submit the coded receipts you receive for your payment to your insurance company for potential reimbursement (subject to your plan’s deductible and other behavioral health coverage provisions).

-Please contact my office if you have any questions about this type of therapy and whether it might be appropriate for you.
+Please contact my office if you have any questions about this type of therapy and whether it might be appropriate for you and/or your family.